sbb-design-systems/lyne-components/docs/DEVELOP.md

 ## Linting
-Typescript-ESLint is configured in this project.
-Make sure your editor catches eslint errors.
+Typescript-ESLint is configured for this project.
+Make sure your editor catches ESLint errors.
 Linting will be run on CI before test and build.
 If linting fails, the build will fail.
 To run ESLint on the command line run

 ```bash
 npm run lint